arianne/stendhal/doc/mkdocs/lua/intro.md

 This simply adds a response to saying "hello" &amp; sets the NPC to attend to the player (equivalent of `frank:addGreeting("Hello")`).

-For more complicated behavior, we need to use some helper methods.
+For more advanced behavior, we need to use some helper methods.
 If we want to check a condition we use the [conditions:create] method.
 The first parameter is the string name of the [ChatCondition] we want to instantiate.
 The second parameter is a table that contains the values that should be passed to the ChatCondition constructor.